About Supervising Teen Drivers

 - Correct any unsafe driving habits (driving aggressively, rolling through stop signs, accelerating through yellow lights, speeding, etc.).

-- Refrain from using your cell phone or texting while driving.
+- Refrain from any cell phone use while driving.

-- Always wear your seat belt, and remind your teen that buckling up is the law.
+- Always wear your safety belt, and remind your teen that buckling up is the law.
 This will need to be an ongoing conversation – buckle up every trip, every time.